 Residential customers who use the County’s sanitary sewer system and obtain water from a private well are charged based on the number of persons residing in the home.

-Effective service rendered on July 1, 2018 or later, the commercial customers are billed for sewer use based on their actual water consumption at a rate of $7.00 per 1,000 gallons.
+Effective with service rendered on July 1, 2021 or later, the commercial customers are billed for sewer use based on their actual water consumption at a rate of $7.72 per 1,000 gallons.
 Some commercial customers use meters to separately measure water that does not drain to the sanitary sewer system, such as water used for irrigation or cooling systems.
 These metering arrangements do not benefit residential customers, whose winter quarter water consumption limits the amount of sewer usage billed in the summer months.